moorepants/dissertation/systemidentification.rst

 ======================

 The open loop dynamics of the bicycle-rider system can be described with many models, see :cite:`Astrom2005`, :cite:`Limebeer2006`, and :cite:`Meijaard2007` for good overviews.
 The benchmarked Whipple model :cite:`Meijaard2007` provides a somewhat minimalistic model in a manageable analytic framework which is capable of describing the essential dynamics such as speed dependent stability, steer and roll coupling, and non-minimal phase behavior.
 I use this model as the standard base model to work from, as the fidelity of simpler models are generally not adequate.
 The model is 4th order with roll angle, steer angle, roll rate and steer rate typically selected as the independent states and with roll and steer torque as inputs.
 I neglect the roll torque input and in its place extend the model to include a lateral force acting at a point on the frame to provide a new input, accurately modelling lateral perturbations, see Chapter :ref:`extensions` for the details.
 I also examine a second candidate model which adds inertial effects of the rider's arms to the Whipple model, also in Chapter :ref:`extensions`.
 This model was designed to more accurately account for the fact that the riders were free to move their arms with the front frame of the bicycle.
 This model is similar in fashion to the upright rider in :cite:`Schwab2010a`, but with slightly different joint definitions.
 Constraints are chosen so that no additional degrees of freedom are added, keeping the system both tractable and comparable to the benchmarked Whipple model.

+.. todo:: Have Mont read this.

+I make the assumptions that the model is (1) linear and (2) has four degrees of freedom.
+The best model for a given set of data is constrained by those two assumptions.
+The implications of this is that even if the model predicts the outputs from the measured inputs it may not reflect realisitic parameter values in a first principles sense because all real systems have infinite order.
+Secondly, the identified model may not map to the assumption we make in first principles derivations about things suchs joints, friction, inertia, etc. There may exist higher order models which both fit the ouput data well and better map parameter values to first principle constructs.
+For example, a bicycle model with side slip at each wheel will be sixth order and if the regression to find the best model has extra degrees of freedom in the two additional equations, the optimal solution may be such that the numerical values of the equation coefficients map more closely to the first principle parameters.
+For example, you may be able to make a fourth order model behave similarly to a sixth order model with "correct" first principles parameters by choosing unrealistic parameter values.
+But if the primary goal is the control identification, rather than understanding the quality of our first principles derivations, the model of lowest order that still fits the data well is completely suited for the task.

 I estimated the physical parameters of the first principles models with the techniques described in Chapter :ref:`physicalparameters`.
 The bicycle was